trhacknon/trhacknon.github.io/_posts/2020-2-15-Dynamic-Invoke.md

 We are building a second set of function prototypes in SharpSploit.
 There is already a PInvoke library; we will now build a DInvoke library in the `SharpSploit.Execution.DynamicInvoke` namespace.
 The DInvoke library provides a managed wrapper function for each unmanaged function.
 The wrapper helps the user by ensuring that parameters are passed in correctly and the correct type of object is returned.

 It is worth noting: PInvoke is MUCH more forgiving about data types than DInvoke.
 If the data types you specify in a PInvoke function prototype are not *quite* right, it will silently correct them for you.
-With DInvoke that is not the case.
+With DInvoke, that is not the case.
 You must marshal data in *exactly* the correct way, ensuring that the data structures you pass in are in the same format as the unmanaged code expects.
 This is annoying.
 And is part of why we created a seperate namespace for DInvoke signatures and wrappers.
 If you want to understand better how to marshal data for PInvoke/DInvoke, I would recommend reading @matterpreter's [blog post on the subject](https://posts.specterops.io/offensive-p-invoke-leveraging-the-win32-api-from-managed-code-7eef4fdef16d).

 The code below demonstrates how DInvoke is used for the `NtCreateThreadEx` function in `ntdll.dll`.
 The delegate (that sets up the function prototype) is stored in the `SharpSploit.Execution.DynamicInvoke.Native.DELEGATES` struct.
 The wrapper method is `SharpSploit.Execution.DynamicInvoke.Native.NtCreateThreadEx` that takes all of the same parameters that you would expect to use in a normal PInvoke.